 Visitors and residents can enjoy cultural and recreational variety and opportunity with the Prairie Bank of Commerce Museum, Curling Rink, natural ice Skating Arena, Public Trout Fishing Pond, Baseball Diamonds, Tennis Courts and up-to-date children's playgrounds.

-If you are traveling between May and September, Innisfree also offers a wonderful overnight experience at the Recreation Park located 2 km south on Birch Lake.
+If you are traveling between May and September, Innisfree also offers a wonderful overnight experience at the Innisfree Birch Lake Campground & Recreation Park located 2 kms south of Highway 16 along Secondary Highway 870 (50520 - Hwy 870) on Birch Lake.
 An excellent place to unwind, you will see colourful summer sunsets that will complete long days of rest and relaxation.

 If you like the beach, then you'll also find nearby Wapasu Lake, a terrific place for leisure and water recreation.